code-plant/experimental/README.md

 ## Development

 - Use Visual Studio Code or its variant.
-- Setup yarn sdk by `yarn && yarn dlx @yarnpkg/sdks vscode`.
+- Setup prettier by `yarn unplug prettier-plugin-tailwindcss`

 ### Notes